ajktown/.github/pull_request_template.md

 ## What's next?
 - TODO: What is the next things to do after this PR is merged?
+  - TODO: Not sure how to do it?
+Use the following PR as a reference: https://github.com/ajktown/docs/pull/115
 - TODO: If you think you have none, you can simply leave `None` or `N/A`

 ## Checklist Before PR Review